iDoka/hdl-stuff/verilog.md

-add to begin in every sythezable verilog file to raising error if signal type not defined well:
+add to the begin in every synthesizable verilog file to raising an error if signal type not defined well:

 ```
 `default_nettype none